ethrya/circadianGlucose/README.md

   - 2D plot of limit cycle locations.
 Initial data created and saved using bifurcations.bifur_tau_Gin.
 Plot created using bifurcations.stab_overlap.
 * MC simulation.
 Functions contained in +parameter_sensitivity
   - Simulation and plot can be created by running parameter_sensitivity.mcBaseSim.m with the appropriate input.
+  - Bootstrap resamples calculated using ourput of the simulation and bifurcations.bootstrapEsts
 * Parameter Sensitivity.
 Functions contained in +parameter_sensitivity
   - Local Sensitivity analysis.
 Can be performed by running parameter_sensitivity.local_sensitivity.
   - EET.
 Performed by running